View on GitHub

 β•šβ•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•β•

-The GUI features a dark theme with a large score display and status indicating the current activity.
+The GUI features a dark theme with a large score display and a status indicating the current activity.

 Installation